 Going on vacation with your family is one of the great pleasures in life.
-However, it can also be extremely stressful, especially if you have children to supervise in an unfamiliar environment.
+However, it can also be one of the most stressful, especially if you have children to supervise in an unfamiliar environment.

 Here you will find 20 tips for travelling with children, to help you have a stress-free and enjoyable vacation.
 If you can think of anything useful we haven’t covered, please feel free to add your comments below.